Understanding Capital Gains Account Scheme (CGAS): Taxation and Types

 The CGAS offers tax benefits to individuals who utilize the scheme.
 The key provisions and benefits are as follows:

-• Utilization of Funds: The deposited funds in the Type A account must be utilized within a specified time limit for specific purposes, primarily to avoid capital gains tax liability.
+• Utilization of Funds: The deposited funds in the Type A account must be utilized within a specified time limit for specific purposes, to avoid capital gains tax liability.
 The purposes for which the funds can be utilized include:

 • Purchase of a new residential property: The funds can be utilized for purchasing a new residential property within two years from the date of transfer of the original asset.